The Xometry app works best with JavaScript enabled!

 Poly(dimethyl)siloxane molecular structure

 Silicone rubbers are generally strong and flexible over a broad range of temperatures.
 By design, the mechanical properties of silicone materials cover a wide range.
-Table 2 below gives an indication of this variability:
+Table 2 below provides a range of results for a variety of mechanical properties of silicone.

 Mechanical PropertyRange of Results